Jan. 6 committee wants to talk to Ginni Thomas about her connection with pro-Trump lawyer John Eastman

 “We think it’s time that we, at some point, invite her to come talk to the committee,” Thompson told Axios.

-He added the panel will be in touch with Ginni Thomas “soon.”
+“I can’t wait to clear up misconceptions.
+I look forward to talking to them,” Thomas told the Daily Caller, a conservative news site, suggesting she would voluntarily testify.

+Thomas, a conservative activist, communicated with members of President Donald Trump’s inner circle ahead of the attack and also on the day of the insurrection, when hundreds of Trump’s supporters violently stormed the Capitol and interrupted the certification of Joe Biden’s victory.

-The committee obtained the emails, which show Ginni Thomas was even more deeply involved in Trump’s illegal scheme than previously known, after Eastman was ordered by a federal judge to hand them over, The Washington Post reported.
+The committee obtained the emails, which show Ginni Thomas was even more involved in Trump’s illegal scheme than previously known, after Eastman was ordered by a federal judge to hand them over, the Washington Post reported.

-Eastman cooked up the legal theory that claimed Vice President Mike Pence could keep Trump in power by refusing to certify the results of the Electoral College vote presented by Congress on Jan.
-6.

-The right-wing legal scholar also claimed to have inside information about a major schism between Supreme Court justices over whether they might back Trump’s unconstitutional plan.

-The deepening revelations about Ginni Thomas’ crucial involvement in the Trump plot raise even more questions about Clarence Thomas’ refusal to recuse himself from cases involving Trump’s effort to overturn the election.
+On his blog Thursday, Eastman posted a single email from Thomas on Dec.
+4, 2020, in which she asks Eastman for a status update for a group she describes as “grassroots state leaders.”

+“OMG, Mrs. Thomas asked me to give an update about election litigation to her group.
+Stop the Presses!” the headline on the blog post reads.

+Eastman also said he never discussed with either Thomas “any matters pending or likely to come before the Court.”

-Clarence Thomas was the only one of nine justices to vote against allowing the Jan.
-6 committee to gain access to Trump’s White House records, which included damning text messages from his wife to White House chief of staff Mark Meadows.
+Justice Thomas was the only member of the Supreme Court to vote against allowing the Jan.
+6 committee to gain access to Trump’s White House records, which included text messages from his wife to then-White House Chief of Staff Mark Meadows.

 In those messages, Ginni Thomas urged Meadows to convince Trump to resist leaving office peacefully and said her “close friend,” a term she often uses for her husband, was intrigued by Trump’s effort.